iamzowe/document/wordpress-plugin-reference/wordpress-plugin.md

 > See the figure below:
 > ![config-it](https://static.cpay.ltd/images/docs/config-it.png)
+>> we will send partner the details of configuration by email.
+The `CPay Host` lists [here](https://github.com/cpayfinance/document/blob/main/rest-api-reference/api-host.md) too.

 ## Usage
 After doing these steps, users will be shown payment option of `CPay Crypto` on the page of `Checkout`.